robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Points:**

-- "The most that we need to know right now about JSON is that it has a similar data structure in Python: the dictionary."
+- The most that we need to know right now about JSON is that it has a similar data structure in Python: the dictionary.
-- "We're going to modify `hello_api.py` again in your code editor."
+- We're going to modify `hello_api.py` again in your code editor.

 </aside>

 ---